-Oval glass-fronted silvered brass reliquary theca housing the first-class Ex Ossibus (of the bone) relic of Saint Nicholas of Bari.
-The relic is affixed to a silk ground surrounded by silver wire ornamentation and identified in Latin on a manuscript cedula label as S. Nicholai Ep. / de Bario (Saint Nicholas, Bishop of Bari).
-On the back, the theca is secured with a seal of red Spanish wax bearing an imprint of a coat of arms of Monsignor Giuseppe Della Porta Rodiani (†1841), Auxiliary Bishop of Rome (1838-1841) and the Vicar General of the Vatican.
-The reliquary is accompanied by the original matching authentics document issued by Cardinal Porta Rodiani in 1841.
+Oval glass-fronted silver pendant reliquary theca housing the first-class ex ossibus (of the bone) relic of Saint Alexius of Rome.
+A relic is affixed to a red silk ground surrounded by silver wire ornamentation and identified in Latin on a fancy manuscript cedula label as S. Alexii Rom.
+Conf.
+(Saint Alexius of Rome, Confessor).
+On the back, the theca is secured with a seal of red Spanish wax bearing an imprint of a coat of arms of Father Tiberio Borghesi (†1792), Archbishop of Siena, Italy (1771-1792).
+The relic is accompanied by the original matching authentics document issued and sealed by the order of Archbishop Borghesi in 1777.

 The web site showing only a sample of our entire inventory, if you don't see what you are looking for, please contact us.